 Zulip has separated those settings that we expect a system administrator to change (with nice documentation) from the ~1000 lines of settings needed by the Zulip Django app.
-As a result, there are a few files involved in the Zulip settings for server administrations.
+As a result, there are a few files involved in the Zulip settings for server administrators.
 In a production environment, we have:

 /etc/zulip/settings.py(the template is in the Zulip repo at

-zproject/prod_settings_template.py) is the main system administration facing settings file for Zulip.
+zproject/prod_settings_template.py) is the main system administrator-facing settings file for Zulip.
 It contains all the server-specific settings, such as how to send outgoing email, the hostname of the Postgres database, etc., but does not contain any secrets (e.g. passwords, secret API keys, cryptographic keys, etc.).
 The way we generally do settings that can be controlled with shell access to a Zulip server is to put a default in

 zproject/settings.py, and then override it here.

 scripts/setup/generate_secrets.pyas part of installation) contains secrets used by the Zulip installation.
 These are read using the standard Python

 ConfigParser, and accessed in

 get_secretfunction.
 All secrets/API keys/etc. used by the Zulip Django application should be stored here, and read using the